OmniLayer/spec/README.md

 Each output must carry a value higher than the dust threshold (0.00005430 as of 6/2/14) in order for the transaction to be considered for inclusion within a block.
 Class B multisig outputs are significantly larger and thus command a higher minimum output value.
 For the purposes of this appendix default minimum values of 0.00006 and 0.00012 respectively will be used.

-The following calculations will demonstrate the perceived cost to the end-user, assuming a rate of $650 USD/BTC:
+The following calculations will demonstrate the perceived cost to the end-user, assuming a rate of 650 USD per BTC:

 **Class A**
 0.00006 ($0.04) - Exodus Address Output